turingschool/front-end-curriculum/lessons/testing-the-dom-with-webdriverio.md

 ### Writing our first test.

 Now somethings we should keep in mind about testing.
 Our tests should cascade in complexity.
 We should see very small tests at first and then we should have the errors in our tests guide us into creating our application.
-Obviously when it comes to real world applications it doesnt always work out that way mainly because you're dealing with time.
+Obviously when it comes to real world applications it doesn't always work out that way mainly because you're dealing with time.
 I want you to know from the jump heavily based on your test.
 Why?
 Because your tests will communicate to me how you understood the problem.
 Not only are tests super great for your source of truth but as you've seen tests allow us to refactor.
 Without tests it will be really difficult to have something to check if your implementation is working correctly.

 Now we lets write some tests to drive our development.
 What I want to test is that there are in fact forms on the page that I can add values to and grab the values from.